 Hair dryers are an easily found appliance in countless homes across the country.
 Currently the average hairdryer produces a sound level that is bothersome, invasive and harmful.
 Some examples include salons where hair dryers are constantly in use producing excessive noise pollution, or the case where someone is sleeping in close proximity of someone needing to dry their hair.
 The average hair dryer also produces a sound level that can be threatening to one's long term hearing with prolonged use.
 Being that there is this inherent problem associated with the current hair dryer, it offers a niche in the market for this project to fit a need.
 A solution that would be deemed fit is to be able to offer the same amount of power output, while reducing the noise that it produces compared to current hair dryers in the market.
 This project also asks the group to analyze the entrepreneurship aspect and to generate a product that is suitable for the current market by creating a device that meets safety regulations, provides equivalent drying quality, and also is quieter.
-With this in mind, all design aspects must be made to ensure the product can easily be transferred to the market and be mass-produced.
+With this in mind, all design aspects must be made to ensure the product can easily be transferred to the market and be mass-produced inexpensively.

-This assessment will begin with some background on the current state of hair dryers to give insight into some design features, where the current noise sources come from and information on components critical to the design.
+This assessment will begin with some background on the current state of hair dryers, where the current noise sources come from and information on components critical to the design.
 The needs of the project and design goals will be clearly stated to give an idea of what we would like to accomplish in this project.
-The methodology for which the designs will be based off is presented in the form of a house of quality; this shows what is important to the customer as well as what the important engineering characteristics are.
+Major considerations for which the designs will be based off is presented in the form of a house of quality; this shows what is important to the customer as well as what the important engineering characteristics are.
+Methodology of the design will look to incorporate methods to reduce noise output.
 Major components of a hair dryer are analyzed, along with technical specifications and a functional analysis.
 This will transition into the presentation of some concept designs.
-A Gantt chart is created in order to aid the project in moving forward and keeping with the schedule.
-It is present and explains in detail some key points for the project plan.
+A Gantt chart is created in order to set the plan for the project moving forward and keeping with the schedule.